-The board of Bread Financial Holdings, Inc. (NYSE:BFH) has announced that it will pay a dividend on the 17th of June, with investors receiving US$0.21 per share.
+The board of Bread Financial Holdings, Inc. (NYSE:BFH) has announced that it will pay a dividend on the 16th of June, with investors receiving $0.21 per share.
 Based on this payment, the dividend yield on the company's stock will be 3.0%, which is an attractive boost to shareholder returns.

 Bread Financial Holdings' Dividend Has Lacked Consistency

 It's comforting to see that Bread Financial Holdings has been paying a dividend for a number of years now, however it has been cut at least once in that time.
 If the company cuts once, it definitely isn't argument against the possibility of it cutting in the future.
-The annual payment during the last 6 years was $2.08 in 2016 to the most recent annual payment of US$0.84.
+The annual payment during the last 6 years was $2.08 in 2017, and the most recent fiscal year payment was $0.84.
 The dividend has fallen 60% over that period.
 A company that decreases its dividend over time generally isn't what we are looking for.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.